Benvenuto to Simple Italian Cooking! Here’s the page where I get a bit personal and share a bit of history about myself and this site.

 Italian cooking is simple!

-Through her I started learning some basic principles, like you don’t need lots of ingredients for a good Italian dish.
+Through her and other family members, I started learning some basic principles like you don’t need lots of ingredients for a good Italian dish.
 You need fresh ingredients, and you need to keep it simple, have good real Italian cheese, and quality extra virgin olive oil.

 These principles are throughout many of my recipes such as the roasted potatoes and rosemary recipe she gave me.
 Or, just a simple zucchini and pasta recipe.
 I learned how the use of fresh basil gave life to a simple dish of pasta, olive oil, and cheese.

-I was on my way and my husband sincerely started complimenting my dishes with enthusiasm.
+I was on my way and my husband honestly started complimenting my dishes with true enthusiasm.
 I was happy.
 The food made me happy.
 The compliments made me happy.

-Today, I’m still no expert.
-I stick to the basics, and I don’t venture too far off the beaten track.
-I still get excited when my husband goes back for seconds and thirds.
+Today, I’m still no expert and I don’t ever intend to be an expert.
+I stick to the basics that I know are impressive, and I don’t venture too far off the beaten track.
+Even now I still get excited when my husband goes back for seconds and thirds.

 So, I use this website to share the recipes I have gathered over the years, whether from family, friends, or my own creations.

 Excellent Italian cooking still makes me happy.
-I don’t buy fancy ingredients, I don’t really care about that stuff.
+I don’t buy fancy hard to find ingredients, I don’t really care about that stuff.

 This site is devoted to everyone who can relate